 - Click on the app you want to close, then click the ‘X’ icon in the top left corner of the screen.
 Note that this is not the red close button, which also shows an ‘x’ when you hover over it with your mouse cursor – it is the gray x button beneath it.

 - You will be asked for confirmation if you want to quit the app or force quit the app.
-Always try to quite the app first.
+Always try to quit the app first.
 If it does not help, use force quite option to close it.

 Note that force quitting an app can cause data loss as the app does not get to go through its usual process before closing.
 Always make sure to save your important data and documents regularly to avoid such issues.